-Take a moment of quiet to pause, to breathe, and to exhale.
-As we let go and head into a new day, set your intention for self-awareness, connection, and inquiry.
+Take a moment of quiet to pause and breathe.
+As we head into a new day, set your intention for mindfulness, connection, and inquiry.

 Gluten (the protein found in wheat, rye, and barley) is a common trigger for digestive issues and is often linked to auto-immune conditions.
 With so many people trying the experiment of eating gluten-free these days—and noticing improvements—alternative ingredients like those in this recipe are now easy to get your hands on.
 This week’s Kripalu Recipe […]

 Research shows that yoga, meditation, and mindfulness are powerful tools for recovery in healing from addiction.
 We asked three presenters who’ve experienced the impact of these practices to tell us about hitting bottom and the journey back.
 Aruni Nan Futuronsky has been on the Kripalu faculty for more than 20 years and developed the Kripalu […]

 This week’s Kripalu Recipe of Arame, Kale, and Almonds is tasty and nutrient dense (lots of nutrients per calorie).
 But this recipe is also a skillful combination of good sources of calcium (kale and almonds), with a good source of inulin (onions), a fiber that enhances calcium absorption.
 Serves 4 ½ cup dry arame 1 […]

 Buddhist practitioner, teacher, and author Noah Levine’s approach to spiritual practice is a radical one—he goes straight to the root of our beliefs, our society, and our humanity.
 In this provocative essay, he delivers a wake-up call, encouraging us to eschew oppressive systems for a direct, personal experience of awakening and the freedom that it […]